rangertaha/messaging-patterns/workers/README.rst

 This is an example of a work queue.
 This type of queue is used to distribute messages to multiple workers.

+This is the second simplest pattern for sending messages.
+The fist being the basic.
+This example also has three parts.
+The **Producer**, **Queue**, and the **Consumers**.
+The producer sends/produces messages which are sent to the queue.
+The queue is the RabbitMQ server.
+The consumers retrieves/consumes the messages from the queue.
+We can have as many consumers as we want.
+The messages are evenly distributed among them.

 .. image:: ../images/worker.png